Effect on other benefits for Carer Support clients

 - Council Tax Reduction

-If the cared for person is receiving the Severe Disability Premium in one of these means tested benefits (it is called Severe Disability Addition in Pension Credit) they will lose this if the client is paid Carer Support Payment, Carer’s Allowance or the Carer Element of Universal Credit.
+If the cared for person is receiving the Severe Disability Premium in one of these means tested benefits (it is called Severe Disability Addition in Pension Credit) they will lose this if their carer is paid Carer Support Payment (or Carer’s Allowance or the Carer Element of Universal Credit).

 This is because the Severe Disability Premium is provided to help the disabled person with support which would be provided by the Carer Support Payment/Carer’s Allowance/Carer Element of Universal Credit recipient.

 As an income replacement benefit, Carer Support Payment is taxable – so clients may need to pay tax from their Carer Support Payment.
-In practice, Carer Support Payment will be taxed only where the client’s taxable income is over the personal allowance for tax (£12,570 in 2025/26).
-It is likely that most clients won’t be taxed on their Carer Support Payment.
-This is because the earnings limit which applies to Carer Support Payment (£196 per week in 2025/26) means recipients are unlikely to have taxable income over the personal allowance.
+In practice, this will impact clients only where their taxable income is over the personal allowance for tax (£12,570 in 2024/25).

 Tax Free Childcare

 Tax Free Childcare is a UK-wide government scheme aimed at helping working parents with their childcare costs.
-Carer Support Payment recipients who are in a couple with a child (or qualifying young person for the purposes of Tax Free Childcare) where their partner works may be eligible for Tax Free Childcare.
+Recipients of the Carer Support Payment component of Carer Support who are in a couple with a child (or qualifying young person for the purposes of Tax Free Childcare) where their partner works may be eligible for Tax Free Childcare.

 Where one partner is in ‘qualifying paid work’ and the other partner is unable to work through sickness, disability or caring responsibilities, HMRC will treat the partner that is unable to work as being in qualifying work.